Shirley MacLaine

 34B

-She won the Academy Award and a Golden Globe Award for Best Actress for her role as Aurora Greenway in drama comedy movie Terms of Endearment (1983).
+She won the Academy Award for Best Actress and the Golden Globe Award for Best Actress - Motion Picture Drama for her role as Aurora Greenway in drama comedy movie Terms of Endearment (1983).

 She won the Golden Globe Award for Best Performance by an Actress in a Motion Picture - Drama for her role as in Madame Sousatzka (1988).